glciampaglia/knowledge_linker/docs/log.markdown

 64,000 files of job 0000000.
 With pgzip it should be OK to concatenate and compresse all the archives generated in each chunk and finally create a single TAR archive with the whole data.

+## Thu Sep  5 21:51:03 EDT 2013

+This morning found 5 jobs killed for weird I/O errors.
+Got in touch with the uits people, who found it might have been a communication error with the data capacitor.
+They are investigating.
+In the meanwhile, discovered that the remaining processes did not terminate in the allotted time: analyzed the logs, and found that appending to TAR archives becomes progressively slower until basically the processes where at a grinding halt.
+So decided to ditch TAR files again and to just leave the files in the directory tree, and resubmitted the jobs.
+At this point, rather than storing the whole matrix, somewhere, it makes more sense to just start analyzing the data in batches.
+This makes more sense than wasting more time and energy trying to compress all the data.